 The intense satirical tale centres on a seemingly perfect family, who hides insidious secrets behind a smiling facade.
 Unbeknownst to their smiling neighbours and friends, Sidney (Billy Mayo) shares an incestuous relationship with his son; Isaiah (Brandon Greenhouse) has been molesting his father since he was twelve.

-The disturbing subject, taboo to many, makes for dark intrigue.
+The disturbing subject of incest, taboo to many, makes for dark intrigue.
 But it is the reverse expectations that rouse interest.
-It is disorienting to see the expected roles of father and son exchanged in this abusive relationship, where the latter is likely to be the victim.
-The inverted relations do well to evoke discomfort.
+It is disorienting to see the exchanged roles of father and son in this abusive relationship, where the latter is more likely to be the victim.
+The inverted relations do well to evoke additional discomfort.

 As does the mother’s inaction, which proves most thought-provoking.
 Aware about the transgression against her husband, Joan (Angela Bullock) watches the incident grow in audacity with each passing day.
 What began as a covert act in the backyard, then happens right next door to where she sits.
 Pushing the volume up, she chooses the easier route – to do nothing.

-Such a memorable message ends on a beautifully tragic note.
+Such a memorable message ends on a compellingly tragic note.
 It reminds us of a similarly powerful finale in Paul Thomas Anderson’s There Will Be Blood.
-In Joan’s dilemma, we see Daniel Plainview sit by the bowling alley, bloodied and devastated, before the words of a broken man spill, “I’m finished.”
+In Joan’s dilemma, we see the striking mirror image of Daniel Plainview sitting by the bowling alley, bloodied and devastated, before the words of a broken man spill, “I’m finished.”